nclslbrn/Processing/README.md

 - or -

-Use [VSCode editor](https://code.visualstudio.com/) with the [Processing Language](https://marketplace.visualstudio.com/items?itemName=Tobiah.language-pde) to build and run sketches.
-Need a tasks file in each sketch folder (project/.vscode/tasks.json)
+Use [VSCode editor](https://code.visualstudio.com/) with the [Processing Language](https://marketplace.visualstudio.com/items?itemName=Tobiah.language-pde) to build and run sketches from /.vscode/tasks.json.

-Both editors require to install processing-java from processing UI.
+Both editors require to install processing-java path from Processing UI.